-Structure and Dynamics of NHI Drug Prices in Japan, the U.S. and Europe: Reflections on Innovation
+Structure and Dynamics of NHI Drug Pricing in Japan, the U.S., and Europe: Reflections on Innovation

-Sadao Nagaoka (Director, Pharmaceutical Industry Policy Institute; Professor, Tokyo Keizai University)
+Sadao Nagaoka ( The Office of Pharmaceutical Industry Research Director, Professor, Tokyo Keizai University)

 Share this page